by Alina Gonzalez '08

 These days, between applying to business school, planning a wedding in Ecuador, and overseeing the Higher Education Department at the Latin American Youth Center in Washington D.C., Paul has a lot on his plate.
 But he enjoys the challenges and the rewards that come with realizing one’s purpose after leaving life at the Big Green.

 His best advice for undergrads?
-“You have to use the people who want to help you,” he says, “especially if you don’t know what is going to make you happy.¨ He also encourages students to utilize priceless resources like Dartmouth’s Career Services.
+“You have to use the people who want to help you,” he says, “especially if you don’t know what is going to make you happy.¨ He also encourages students to utilize priceless resources like Dartmouth’s Center for Professional Development.

 “It’s an incredible facility, and full of dedicated people whose job it is to help you figure out your career path,” he says.